 Long Island refers to the large island adjacent to New York City, while Long Island City is a neighborhood located in the western part of Queens, one of the boroughs of New York City, situated on Long Island.

 Long Island City has become relatively expensive in recent years due to its proximity to Manhattan and ongoing development, leading to increased demand and property values.

 Map of the best things to do in LIC Queens

-I hope you had as much time reading about all the fun things to do in Long Island City, Queens as I had writing it!
+I hope you had as much fun reading about all the fun things to do in Long Island City, Queens!
+I had a blast writing it.